algobulls/pyalgotrading/docs/strategies/bollinger_bands.md

 [![bollinger_bands](images/bollingerbands.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](images/bollingerbands.png)

 ## Strategy Overview
-This strategy, called Bollinger Bands v2, is an implementation of the Bollinger Bands indicator.
+This strategy, called Bollinger Bands, is an implementation of the Bollinger Bands indicator.
 It uses the Bollinger Bands values to compare with previous candle's OPEN, HIGH, LOW and CLOSE values and generate entry and exit signals for trading instruments.

 ## Strategy Parameters
 The following parameters can be configured for the strategy: